Shadyxstep/CE-MS-1/README.md

   ###  Features Left to Implement

-  * __Events__ - A page that notifies current users of news of past events and upcoming events that enables people to compete casually or competitively in skateboarding.
+  * __Events__ - A page that enables current users to view news of past events and upcoming events on site.

  ## Technologies Used